intellij-rust/intellij-rust.github.io/install.markdown

 IntelliJ-Rust is currently in the _alpha_ stage of development.
 When we reach some acceptable level of stability, we publish alpha builds to the IntelliJ's main plugin [repository](https://plugins.jetbrains.com/plugin/8182).
-You can download and install these builds directly from `Plugins > Browse repositories` screen in you IDE.
+You can download and install these builds directly from `Plugins > Browse repositories` screen in your IDE.

 As this is a preview release, something might go wrong.
 So, be brave to face some nasty bugs.
 If you find one, we would very appreciate if you file an [issue](https://github.com/intellij-rust/intellij-rust/issues)